top of page

 francesca@cgovpartnership.org

-Francesca has honed skills in research, writing, and administrative task management over the course of her burgeoning career.
-A native Washingtonian, Francesca fell in love with social justice advocacy at an early age.
-She received a BA in Government from Harvard University with a focus in international relations, and now is using her skills in our nonprofit work.
-She has worked on various transformative grassroots campaigns, including environmental inequality remediation within minority communities.
-In addition to studying Spanish and Japanese, she enjoys volunteering at local art organizations and hiking throughout Southern California.
+Francesca brings a strong background in research, writing, and administrative task management.
+A native Washingtonian, Francesca was called to social justice advocacy at an early age.
+She received a BA in Government from Harvard University with a focus in International Relations, and now applies her skills in our nonprofit work.
+She has supported multiple watershed cleanup projects, serving BIPOC, low-income communities in the Anacostia, Patuxent, and Potomac River basins.

 Board